carmenbianca/report-liferay/report.md

 This internship heavily builds upon the foundations laid by \gls{spdx} by the Linux Foundation and REUSE by the Free Software Foundation Europe. \gls{spdx} is an open standard for communicating software bill of material information.
-REUSE is a project that makes makes licensing easy, comprehensive, and machine-readable.
+REUSE is a project that makes licensing easy, comprehensive, and machine-readable.
 REUSE itself incorporates \gls{spdx}.

 The \gls{outbound} licensing policy of Liferay is a superset of REUSE.